ionic-team/ionic-framework/packages/core/src/components/alert/readme.md

 boolean

+Enable alert animations.
+If false, alert will not animate in

 #### buttons

 any

+Array of buttons to be added to the alert.
+See AlertButton type for valid options

 #### cssClass

 string

+Additional class or classes to apply to the alert

 #### enableBackdropDismiss

 boolean

+If true, the alert will be dismissed when the backdrop is clicked.

 #### enterAnimation

 any

+Animation to be used when the alert is shown

 #### inputs

 any

+Array of input to show in the alert.
+See AlertInput type for valid options

 #### leaveAnimation

 any

+Animation to be used when the alert is dismissed

 #### message

 string

+Message to be shown in the alert

 #### subTitle

 string

+Subtitle for the alert

 #### title

 string

+Title for the alert

 #### translucent

 boolean

+If true, alert will become translucent.
+Requires support for backdrop-filters.

 ## Attributes